-Agility: Making sure your supply chain is responsive and agile to manage the unexpected, and to deal with these threats and disruptions appropriately, efficiently and profitably
+Make sure your supply chain is responsive and agile to manage the unexpected and to deal with these threats and disruptions appropriately, efficiently and profitably

-End-to-end forward-looking visibility: Having ‘control tower’ visibility on key real-time indicators; being able to maneuver your supply chain beyond your own business borders; and building real-time collaboration with your ecosystem of supply chain partners will likely be critical – all done using digital capabilities.
-The ultimate goal is to enhance collaboration across the supply chain eco-system.
+Having 'control tower' visibility on key real-time indicators; being able to maneuver your supply chain beyond your business borders; and building real-time collaboration with your ecosystem of supply chain partners will likely be critical – all done using digital capabilities.
+The ultimate goal is to enhance collaboration across the supply chain ecosystem.